Introduction

 One thing I was thinking about is who were/are my heroes: Winston Churchill, FDR, Socrates, Zorro, Tarzan, Prince Valiant, Flash Gordon, Adam Strange, Bernie Sanders (in no particular order).

-I am meeting with the Writing Group tomorrow, so I will try to publish this online and send out a link.
+I am meeting with the Writing Group every other Sunday afternoon, so I will try to publish this online and send out a link.
 Gale has several books about memoirs and I have a few about Winter Harbor and Downeast Maine that I will probably try to check out as I continue this process.
 Haven't made much headway yet.

 29 June 2025: